Low Impact Camping

 2. The Onshore Option

 So you don't want to use the intertidal zone?
 Maybe the tide's in or maybe you really don't want to go anywhere near those slippery wet rocks?
-No problem - have trowel, can deal with the problem on land.
+No problem - have a trowel, can deal with the problem on land.

 Once again, a little gentle exercise is called for, again clutching your Bog Bag.
 Stroll away for a decent distance, picking up a couple of bits of stick on the way.